Bow International accepts submissions for articles via email, however, anyone wishing to submit is asked to read the below carefully.

 Bow is a magazine fully illustrated with high-quality photos.
 Priority for commissions and publication is frequently given to contributors who can supply good, clear, sharp images along with copy.
 You do not have to ‘be a photographer’ or have a ‘professional camera’ if you understand what we are looking for.
 Modern smartphones can take excellent usable images, and we often use them in print.

 At the very least, you should have a good idea of what images could go with your article and where they could come from.
 Don’t forget; with a handful of exceptions, we are not allowed to use random images from the internet to illustrate print articles.
+We have an archive of over 70,000 images of modern competition archery to give more general illustration.

 Submitting a pitch